resourceguru/api-docs/endpoints/webhooks/payloads.md

-account_id | integer | The id of the account to which the payload belongs. webhook_id | integer | The id of the account to which the webhook belongs. model | object | The data which has changed based on the events for the webhook. action | string | The action which has taken place which can either be "create", "update" or "delete". attempts | integer | The number of times which the delivery of the payload has been attempted. status | string | Identifies the state the payload is currently in.
+account_id | integer | The id of the account to which the payload belongs. webhook_id | integer | The id of the account to which the webhook belongs. model | object | The data which has changed based on the events for the webhook. actioner | object | The User which has initialized the data change. action | string | The action which has taken place which can either be "create", "update" or "delete". attempts | integer | The number of times which the delivery of the payload has been attempted. status | string | Identifies the state the payload is currently in.
 Details in the [Payload statuses](#payload-statuses) table below.